SMART Goals for Writers: How to Set Targets That Don't Paralyze

 Quick Takeaways

-• 92% of writers abandon New Year's writing resolutions by February—the problem is goal structure, not motivation
+• 92% of writers quit their New Year's writing goals by February; the issue is goal design, not drive

-• Traditional SMART frameworks reduce creative performance by emphasizing outcomes over process
+• Standard SMART goals hurt creative work by pushing results over process

 When Traditional SMART Goals Work Against Writers

-Word count dominates writing goals because it's quantifiable, but this creates perverse incentives.
-A study of NaNoWriMo participants found "daily word count goals led 67% of writers to skip planning, reduce revision time, and prioritize speed over quality."
+Word counts rule writing goals because they are easy to track.
+But this leads us astray.
+A NaNoWriMo study found daily word count goals made 67% of writers skip planning, cut revision, and chase speed over quality.

 What Makes Writing Goals Different